lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 switch and the controller, be sure to turn on interfaces with mininet at the beginning.

-Next steps : Enabling Stateless autoconfiguration, Testing dmm, Enable normal routing, discuss about MAC addresses in dmm.
+Next steps : Enabling Stateless auto-configuration, Testing dmm, Enable normal routing, discuss about MAC addresses in dmm.

 *Note April, 7:* as lots of problems have been encountered with ryu